 Like most personal injury attorneys, I dislike medical malpractice or any other caps on non-economic damages.
 But I also believe in applying the law and suspect that this was the right decision.

 Politically, you also have to figure that all things being equal, the West Virginia Supreme Court would rather not have a ten million dollar judgment against the state’s premier hospital.
-Moreover, even I will admit that the verdict seems high given that there was no mention of any permanent injury.
+Even I will admit that the verdict seems high given that there was no mention of any permanent injury.
 I’m not minimizing what appears to be an awful case that almost killed a 15-year-old girl.
 I’m just not sure if the damages should be eight-figures.
 The Plaintiff’s medical malpractice lawyers likely did not expect a $10 million verdict because they were clearly couching the case as a medical malpractice case, fully aware of the malpractice when they really did not have to do so.
 (Although sometimes the plaintiffs themselves want to send a message to the defendants with a big verdict.

-Of course, the preceding paragraph does exactly what I always complain about when others do it: second-guessing a jury’s verdict when they sat through the entire trial and were in the best position to make the call as to the appropriate damage award.
-But on the limited information I have, and assumptions I am making because the Plaintiff’s medical malpractice lawyers set up the case as a medical malpractice case (knowing about the cap on non-economic damages and the lack of facts regarding permanency) and my own limited knowledge of Serratia bacterial infection secondary to surgery, a $10 million verdict seems awfully high.
+The preceding paragraph does exactly what I always complain about when others do it: second-guessing a jury’s verdict when they sat through the entire trial and were in the best position to make the call as to the damage award.
+But on the limited information I have, and assumptions I am making because the Plaintiff’s medical malpractice lawyers set up the case as a medical malpractice case (knowing about the cap on non-economic damages and the lack of facts regarding permanency) and my limited knowledge of Serratia bacterial infection secondary to surgery, a $10 million verdict seems awfully high.